National Conference on Correctional Health Care

 - Nurses: The National Commission on Correctional Health Care is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-To receive continuing education credit, log in on-site or from your home or office after the conference.
+To receive continuing education credit, log in to your NCCHC account during or after the conference.

 Customize Your curriculum